How to Grow Zinnias: The Complete Zinnia Flower Guide

 Print Friendly and PDF

 Zinnias create a massive burst of color in your garden from summer through the first hard frost of fall.
-They are annual plants that are best planted from seed in the garden, so wait until your last spring frost.
-Learn more about growing butterfly-loving zinnias.
+They are annual plants that are best planted from seed.
+Perfect as cut flowers, they’re also food for butterflies!
+Learn more about growing zinnias.

 About Zinnias - Are Zinnias Perennials?